microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/intune-reporting-devicemanagementreports-gethistoricalreport.md

 ## <a name="response"></a>Resposta
-Se tiver êxito, essa ação retornará `200 OK` um código de resposta e um Stream no corpo da resposta.
+Se for bem-sucedida, essa ação retornará um `200 OK` código de resposta e um Fluxo no corpo da resposta.

 ## <a name="example"></a>Exemplo